-When educators think of the Internet as an extension of the classroom, the possibilities are endless.
-Strategic approaches to activity design can emphasize the learning possibilities of the Internet to increase student engagement both online and face-to-face.
+When educators think of the internet as an extension of the classroom, the possibilities are endless.
+Strategic approaches to activity design can emphasize the learning possibilities of the internet to increase student engagement both online and face-to-face.

 Inhabiting digital spaces by engaging in and contributing to those spaces shifts our perspective from consumptive and numbing to thriving and generative.
 Hashtags, collaborative mind-mapping, social annotation, and digital field trips are just a few design strategies that help shift the way we think about engaging online.